Bagnères-de-Luchon

-Bagnères-de-Luchon (/fr/; Banhèras de Luishon), also referred to as just Luchon, is a commune and spa town in the Haute-Garonne department in the Occitanie region of south-western France.
+Bagnères-de-Luchon (/fr/; Banhèras de Luishon; Bañeras de Luchón), also referred to as just Luchon, is a commune and spa town in the Haute-Garonne department in the Occitanie region of south-western France.

 The commune has been awarded three flowers by the National Council of Towns and Villages in Bloom in the Competition of cities and villages in Bloom.

 Geography

 Bagnères-de-Luchon is located on the Spanish border some 50 km south-west of Saint-Gaudens and 40 km south of Montréjeau at the end of a branch line of the Southern railway at the foot of the central Pyrenees.
 To the south the Luchonnais Mountains form a natural barrier and there is no crossing point into Spain.
 Access to the commune is by the D125 road from Salles-et-Pratviel in the north which passes through the town and continues south through the commune to its termination in the mountains.
 The D618A branches off the D125 south of the town and goes east to Saint-Mamet continuing to the Spanish border at the Col du Portillon leading to the Val d'Aran.
 The D618 goes west from the town to Saint-Aventin.
 The D46 goes north-east to Sode.
 The D125C goes north by north-west to Moustajon.

 The town is located in a valley at the confluence of the L'One river from the west and the Pique river from the south.
 Numerous streams flow into these rivers including the Ruisseau de Sahage into L'One, the Ruisseau de Bagnartigue, the Ruisseau de Jean, the Lys, the Ruisseau des Barguieres, the Ruisseau de Laus d'Esbas, the Ruisseau de Garante, the Ruisseau de Sajust, the Ruisseau de Layrous, the Ruisseau de Roumingau, and the Ruisseau du Port de Venasque all flowing into the Pique.
 The Ruisseau de Bouneu forms much of the western border of the commune as it flows north to join the Lys.
 There are several high mountain lakes in the south of the commune which feed the Pique including the Boums de Port and the Étang de la Frèche.